Testing the Missing Completely at Random Assumption for Functional Data: Testing methodology

 where $\norm{f}_\infty = \sup_{t \in [0,1]} \abs{f(t)}$.
-This however, raises additional difficulties since paths of the point-wise product $XO$ contain jumps even if $X$ is $C[0,1]$-valued.
-For deriving the asymptotic distribution, we therefore need to shift our attention to the Skorokhod space $D[0,1]$ of càdlàg functions and assume henceforth that $X$ is $D[0,1]$-valued.
-As pointed out by \cite[p.~135]{billingsley2013convergence}, the process $X$ then defines a random element in the function space $D[0,1]$.

-Whereas the central limit theorem requires only mild conditions in the Hilbert space~$L^2[0,1]$ (see the assumptions for Theorem~\ref{thm:CLT_L2}), more assumptions are required in the case of $D[0,1]$.
+It is important to note that the empirical means $\hatmA$ and $\hatmB$ generally contain jumps and we thus utilize a central limit theorem for càdlàg-valued random functions.
+Whereas the central limit theorem requires only mild conditions in Hilbert spaces, more assumptions are required for the Skorokhod space $D[0,1]$.
 To apply corresponding results in the proof of Theorem~\ref{thm:CLT_D} formulated below, we introduce additional assumptions.
 To this end, let $C > 1$ be some absolute constant which may have a different value at each appearance.
 The following assumption is adapted from \cite{hahn1978central}.

 \begin{assumption} The generic process $Y = (Y(t)\colon t \in [0,1])$ satisfies $\expv[Y^4(t)]< C$ and there exists some $\alpha > 1$ such that for all $0 \leq s \leq t \leq u \leq 1$, \begin{enumerate}[label=(\roman*)] \item $\expv[(Y(s)-Y(t))^2] \leq C \abs{t - s}^{\alpha/2}$, \item $\expv[(Y(s)-Y(t))^2(Y(t)-Y(u))^2] \leq C \abs{u - s}^{\alpha}$. \end{enumerate} \end{assumption}